sergibarroso/wireguard-vpn-setup/README.md

 * Enable forwarded ports on SSH deamon **(on the server box)**

-  SSH doesn’t by default allow remote hosts to forwarded ports.
+  SSH doesnâ€™t by default allow remote hosts to forwarded ports.
 We're going to enable this only to the desired user by editing `/etc/ssh/sshd_config`:

   ```shell
   nano /etc/ssh/sshd_config